yanyangao/hep-python/TMVA/README.md

 # Script to training a simple Sig/Bkg classifier in TMVA

-`python3 simple_train_event_bdt.py`
+`python3 train_LJjet1_BDT.pys

-- This script gives a simple example of a signal/background classifier (BDT) using the signal and background files in the inputs/ directory
+- This example script trains a BDT classifer to distinguish displaced jets from dark photons from prompt jets from Wjets processes
-Training process depends on the complexity of the training, e.g. the nubmer of variables and the specs in the nodes etc.
+- Training process depends on the complexity of the training, e.g. the nubmer of variables and the specs in the nodes etc.
 This example should take no more than 5 minutes

-- After training a directory `eventBDT_data` will be created where inside, you can find the trained weight file to be used to apply the trained algorithm to any data `eventBDT_data/weights/TMVAClassification_BoostType=BDTG.weights.xml'
+- After training a directory `LJjet1_BDT_data` will be created where inside, you can find the trained weight file to be used to apply the trained algorithm to any data `LJjet1_BDT_data/weights/TMVAClassification_BoostType=BDTG.weights.xml'

-- You should always inspect the training performance after each training, the easiest is to use the built in TMVAGui (Guide section 2.6), with a root terminal do `TMVA::TMVAGui("simple_event_bdt.root")`.
+- You should always inspect the training performance after each training, the easiest is to use the built in TMVAGui (Guide section 2.6), with a root terminal do `TMVA::TMVAGui("lj_bdt.root")`.
 This can display information such as overla

-- There is a similar code to train a BDT based jet classifier to distinguish displaced jet from the prompt jet `train_LJjet1_BDT.py`
+- There is a similar code to train a BDT based jet classifier to distinguish VBF signal and QCD background using leading jet kinematics `simple_train_event_bdt.py`

 # Scripts to apply existing training (aka weights) to any file

-`python3 apply_event_bdt.py -t miniT -i input.root -o outputDir/ -w eventBDT_data/weights/TMVAClassification_BoostType=BDTG.weights.xml
+`python3 apply_event_bdt.py -t miniT -i input.root -o outputDir/ -w LJjet1_DT_data/weights/TMVAClassification_BoostType=BDTG.weights.xml
 '

 Description: Applies the weights of the trained event-level BDT classifier to